Why get a Direct Entry Nursing Master's degree?

 Knowledge of the basic processes and methods of research is necessary for students entering the DEMN program.
 While many undergraduate programs include a research methods course, if a student does not have a background in research, he or she should enroll in an introductory research course or introductory nursing research textbooks may be used as self-study resources prior to matriculation in the DEMN program.

-Letters of recommendation should be substantial with at least one academic reference and two references from current professionals with graduate education background.
+Three letters of recommendation are required.
+Professional references should be substantial, one academic reference is highly recommended.
 Letters of recommendation from family or friends are not acceptable.

 Plan of Study